RBFS Overview

 RBFS provides a CLI and a rich set of commands that you can use to operate, configure, monitor, and manage the system and its various components.
 Using the RBFS CLI, you can configure static IPv4, IPv6, MPLS, and multicast routes.

-RBFS supports REST-based industry-standard tools such as RESTCONF and Operational State API to enable communication with the software and underlying devices.
+RBFS supports REST-based industry-standard tools such as RESTCONF/YANG and Operational State API to enable communication with the software and underlying devices.
 RESTCONF is a programmatic interface that enables you to programmatically access RBFS devices and manage configurations.

 The Operational State API daemon (opsd) provides the operation state of the system.
 It forms a stable contract between RBFS and network management systems and inspects the operational state of the device to diagnose and troubleshoot problems.